Privacy Notice

 • In addition, you can object to processing of your personal data, ask us to restrict processing of your personal data or request portability of your personal data.
 Again, you can exercise these rights by contacting us using the contact details provided under the “How to contact us” heading below.

 • Similarly, if we have collected and process your personal data with your consent, then you can withdraw your consent at any time.
 Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your personal data conducted in reliance on lawful processing grounds other than consent.
-For specific information about our processing of your sensitive category personal data with your explicit consent, please see the “Your consent to us processing your special category personal data” heading below.
+For specific information about our processing of your sensitive category personal data with your explicit consent, please see the Annex B below.

 We respond to all requests we receive from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.